bkw777/NODE_DATAPAC/README.md

 Once you have RAMDSK installed, if you save a copy to the RAMPAC as the very first file after a fresh format, then in the future you can re-install RAMDSK from the RAMPAC itself after a cold reset without needing another computer or TPDD drive by manually typing in a short BASIC program.

-These are optimized to tetris-pack into the fewest possible 40-column lines, not to be the most efficient code possible, please excuse the inexcusable IF and math inside the byte read loop. :)
+These are optimized to tetris-pack into the fewest possible 40-column lines, not to be the most efficient code, so the entire program actually fits on the screen so you can easily verify it's all correct before trying to run it.
+Please excuse the inexcusable IF and math inside the byte read loop. :)

+These have specific byte size and offset values that are only valid for the exact RAM100.CO and RAM200.CO files shown.

 RBOOT for Model 100
 [software/RAMDSK/RAM100/RBOOT.100](software/RAMDSK/RAM100/RBOOT.100)